episode6/disposables/README.md

 ### Managing Memory
 So far we've only created disposables for objects that are expected to exist for the entire life of our app/component/lifecycle, but you may want to use disposables to clean up temporary objects too.
 For this we've got `CheckedDisposable`, an extension to the Disposable interface that adds the method `boolean isDisposed()`.
 This allows a RootDisposableCollection to occasionally flush references to CheckedDisposables if they are already disposed.

 For an example of CheckedDisposable, consider an activity that shows a dialog when the user clicks a button.
-A dialog can could be disposed by the user dismissing it, but if it's not and we leave it attached when the application exits, we've leaked memory.
+A dialog could be disposed by the user dismissing it, but if it's not and we leave it attached when the application exits, we've leaked memory.
 So lets create a CheckedDisposable for it.
 ```java
 static CheckedDisposable dialogDisposable(final Dialog dialog) {
   return new CheckedDisposable() {